Jason P Sheehan, MD, PhD

 - Clinical Practice:

-- Acoustic Neuroma, Arteriovenous Malformations (AVMs), Astrocytoma, Vertebral Compression Fracture, Chondrosarcoma, Chronic Neck Pain, Degenerative Disc Disease, Epilepsy, Glioblastoma Multiforme (GBM), Meningioma, Obsessive-Compulsive disorder, Obsessive-Compulsive Personality Disorder (OCPD), Pituitary Adenomas, Seizure Disorder, Trigeminal Neuralgia, Whiplash, Brain Tumors, Chordoma, Hemangioblastomas, Metastatic Tumors, Uveal Melanoma, Lumbar Stenosis, Epilepsy Surgery, Brain Metastases, Gamma Knife (radiosurgery), Spine, Skull Base Conditions, Pituitary, Pediatric Neurosurgery
+- Acoustic Neuroma, Arteriovenous Malformations, Astrocytoma, Vertebral Compression Fracture, Chondrosarcoma, Chronic Neck Pain, Degenerative Disc Disease, Glioblastoma Brain Tumor Treatment, Meningioma, OCD, Obsessive-Compulsive Personality, Seizure Disorder, Brain Tumor Diagnosis, Esthesioneuroblastoma, Lumbar Stenosis, Brain Metastases, Gamma Knife (Radiosurgery), Skull Base Conditions, Pediatric Neurosurgery, Gamma Knife (radiosurgery)- Pediatric, Brain Tumor Treatment

 Jason Sheehan received his BS, MS, PhD and MD from the University of Virginia.
 His BS is in Chemical Engineering with the highest honors awarded from the School of Engineering.
 He performed fellowships at Auckland University and the University of Pittsburgh.